Fiction: A Lady's Prerogative Book II: Wounded Aerth - Part XII by Brian Joseph Johns

 "I will assist you, though I want to find this information out for myself and for the law offices."
 Russell told her, still brandishing his arquebus.

 "Very well.
 Let's go.
-If you lose sight of me, I will meet you are the front of the house."
+If you lose sight of me, I will meet you at the front of the house."
 Shaela disappeared into the darkness as Russell tried to keep up.

-A ways down the West View strip, three men stood and observed their departure.
+A ways down the West View strip, three men stood and and secretly observed their departure.

 "Its starting.
 Go.
 Inform Mr. Exeter that they've just left." one of the men ordered another.